Indiana & Illinois Car Insurance

 Medical Payments coverage pays medical expenses (up to a specified dollar limit that you choose) for you and passengers of your car who are injured in an automobile accident, no matter who is at fault.
 If you and your passengers have health Insurance, you may not need this coverage.
 We are very happy to answer any questions you may have about this optional, but beneficial coverage.

 Some states require Personal Injury Protection, which is also known as No-Fault coverage.
 This coverage pays for things like medical and rehabilitative expenses, replacement services, and funeral expenses.
 It also pays for loss of income if you are injured in an auto accident and are unable to work.

 Uninsured/Underinsured Motorist coverage

 This coverage pays if you are injured by a person who is completely uninsured or doesn't have enough liability Insurance to cover your injuries.
 It also covers you if you are in an accident with a hit-and-run driver.

 Optional or special coverage includes extras such as towing, rental reimbursement, and roadside assistance.
 None of these coverages are required.

 How much do I need?

 Choosing the appropriate level of auto Insurance coverage depends on a number of factors, including assets you must protect (liability coverage), value of your vehicle (collision and comprehensive), the amount of money you can afford to pay out-of-pocket (deductibles), and your tolerance for risk.
-Give us a call any time to go over your auto insurance needs in Indiana, Illinois, Michigan, Ohio and Kentucky.
+Give us a call any time at (219) 932-8283 (Hammond) or (219) 662-1111 (Crown Point) to go over your auto insurance needs in Indiana and Illinois.
 We want to make sure you are covered correctly!